phoenix0401/CleanSurvival/python-package/Documentation.md

    - `-lf`: Path to the file for editing the Q-Learning graph.
    - `-a`: Cleaning algorithm (CleanSurvival (L), random (R), custom (C), or no_preparation (N)).
    - `-ao`: Options for the cleaning algorithm (number of experiments for random, or path to a file containing pipelines for custom).

+## Evaluation

+IBS and Brier Score can be computed separately by running 'python ibs_eval.py' and 'python brier_eval.py'.